This endpoint returns CO2e emissions (i.e CO2 equivalent emissions) for the shortest path between a source port (from) and a target port (to).

 The response contains CO2e WTW (well-to-wheels) emissions in g for the shortest route between departure and arrival ports.
 We also provide detailed emissions with TTW (tank-to-wheels) emissions and WTT (well-to-tank) emissions.
 The method takes into account the emissions caused by the fuel consumption of the main engines, the auxiliary engines and the boilers.

-The number of containers and the size of the containers can be precised.
+The number of containers and the characteristics of the containers can be precised.
 You can give a non integer number of containers that allows you to calculate CO2 for LCL.
 By default, we return emissions for one TEU.

 If you don't know the number of containers, you can pass the weight and/or volume and the API will estimate the number of containers.